 Don’t skip breakfast!
 It happens to us all too often, even though we know breakfast is the key to a steady supply of energy throughout the day.
-Thanks to Smithfield for sponsoring this delicious new breakfast recipe!
+Thanks to Smithfield for sponsoring these Bacon Wrapped Spring Rolls, a delicious new breakfast recipe!

 They look fabulous however they’re served, and we love slicing on the diagonal into halves for a great color contrast with the bacon.